 Veena Maheshwari:

 Well, when I started out, I was a newbie, and I was very new to this.
 I was just cold emailing, cold messaging.
 Or maybe you can go for a review swap.
 I did that with one person.
 I’m still reading his books.
 He has not put up that review yet.
-I think what I would say, just don’t panic.
+I think what I would say, is just don’t panic.
 It’s a slow process.

 Priya Florence Shah: